geco-bern/dimpeo/README.md

 ```
 To fine-tune the anomaly threshold (currently 1.5, a good default value in the literature, yields around 5% anomalies) it might make sense to skip the discretization step by setting `discretize=False` as the argument to `consolidate()` in line 179 of `inference.py`.
 Afterwards, `discretize_anomalies` can be run manually with different thresholds.

+See `notebooks/open_zarr.ipynb` for a demo on how to open and use the zarr file.

 ## TODO